SDGforskning/sdg-strings/SDG14_query_action_WoS.md

   OR "strengthen" OR "improv*"
   )
   NEAR/5
-      ("MPA" OR "MPAs" OR "marine reserve$" OR "ocean reserve$" OR "marine park$" OR "particularly sensitive sea area$"
+      ("MPA" OR "MPAs" OR "LSMPA$" OR "marine reserve$" OR "ocean reserve$" OR "marine park$" OR "particularly sensitive sea area$"
       OR
         (